patrickheck/pixel-gyro/readme.md

 ## Usage
 * Copy repository content to a web directory
-* Drop all your images in "png" format inside the "img" folder Your images should be broad enough for large screens (e.g. 2000 x 2000 px)
+* Drop all your images in "png" format inside the "img" folder.
+  Your images should be broad enough for large screens (e.g. 2000 x 2000 px)
 * Now navigate to the directory with your browser.
 Done.